The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: The H data

+It should be carefully specified why and in which sense we speculate above about the 6.8 MeV (and moreover, about the 4.5 MeV) states.

 Possible interpretations of the low-energy $^{6}$H spectrum are illustrated in Fig.\ \ref{fig:interpret}.
-In this figure the empty-target-corrected MM spectrum of Fig.\ \ref{fig:epsdis-all} (a) is also corrected for efficiency of $^{4}$He-$^{3}$H coincidence events registration; the $^{4}$He-$^{3}$H-$n$ coincidence data is assumed to provide only some qualitative illustration and it is shown ``as is''.
-The cross section behavior is approximated by the conventional Lorentz-like profiles
+In this figure the empty-target-corrected $^{4}$He-$^{3}$H coincidence spectrum of Fig.\ \ref{fig:epsdis-all} (a) and the $^{4}$He-$^{3}$H-$n$ coincidence spectrum of Fig.\ \ref{fig:exp-n-6h} (d) are also corrected for the experimental efficiency by a MC procedure.
+For consistency, the neutron coincidence spectrum in Fig.\ \ref{fig:interpret} (d) has the same $\theta_{\text{c.m.}}<16^{\circ}$ cutoff.

+The 4-body $^{3}$H+$n$+$n$+$n$ and 2-body $^{5}$H+$n$ phase volumes (orange dotted curves) illustrate the possible profiles of nonresonant ``physical backgrounds'' in Figures \ref{fig:interpret} (b) and (c).
+We may see that such ``standard'' backgrounds have profiles which can not explain the strong population of the $E_T \sim 3-8 $ MeV MM range.
+Some resonant contributions are also needed.